fabaindaiz/mongo-firestore/README.md

-# mongo-firestore
+# mongodb-python

-Queries mongodb with a firestore-like syntax
+Queries mongodb with a firestore-like syntax in python